kaisenlinux/manpages-dev/category/Hardware/lshw.md

               A list of all known PCI ID's (vendors, devices, classes and subclasses).
 If compiled with zlib support, lshw will look for pci.ids.gz first, then for pci.ids.

        /proc/bus/pci/*
-              Used to access the configuration of installed PCI busses and devices.
+              Used to access the configuration of installed PCI buses and devices.

        /proc/ide/*
-              Used to access the configuration of installed IDE busses and devices.
+              Used to access the configuration of installed IDE buses and devices.

        /proc/scsi/*, /dev/sg*
               Used to access the configuration of installed SCSI devices.